Gigaspaces/xap-docs/site/content/xap/12.2/admin/xap-manager-rest-overview.markdown

 By default, the system keeps up to 100,000 completed requests (configurable), and purges the oldest as needed.

-#  PU deployment  and upload
+#  PU Deployment  and Upload

 Deploying a PU requires uploading a resource (jar/war/zip) to the manager, but due to technical issues we currently can’t include both binary file and json payload in the same REST operation.
 Instead, there are two operations: